 Coronavirus (COVID-19): The Information Commissioner’s Office (ICO) has stated that it recognises the strain placed on some organisations by the coronavirus pandemic.
 For guidance on the ICO's advice to organisations and approach to enforcement in connection with the pandemic (including in relation to the reporting of personal data breaches), see Practice Note: The Information Commissioner’s Office (ICO)—Impact of coronavirus (COVID-19) on the ICO’s activities and approach to enforcement.

-This Practice Note is intended to provide an overview of the laws and regulations relating to cybersecurity, with a particular focus on:
+This Practice Note is intended to provide an overview of the laws and regulations relating to cybersecurity in the UK, with a particular focus on:

-the Network and Information Systems Regulations 2018 (NIS Regulations), SI 2018/506 which implement the provisions of the Network and Information Systems Directive (NIS Directive), Directive (EU) 2016/1148, in the UK (when the UK was an EU Member State)
+the Network and Information Systems Regulations 2018 (NIS Regulations), SI 2018/506 which originally implemented the provisions of the EU’s Network and Information Systems Directive (NIS Directive), Directive (EU) 2016/1148 in the UK (when the UK was an EU Member State)

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Parliamentary committeesIP COMPLETION DAY: 11pm (GMT) on 31 December 2020 marks the end of the Brexit transition/implementation period entered into following the UK’s withdrawal from the EU.
 At this point in time (referred to in UK law as ‘IP completion day’), key transitional arrangements come to